outcastofmusic/quick-nlp/README.rst

 Docker Image
 ~~~~~~~~~~~~

-A docker image with the latest master is available to run it please run:
+A docker image with the latest master is available to use it please run:

 .. code-block:: bash

     docker run --runtime nvidia -it -p 8888:8888 --mount type=bind,source="$(pwd)",target=/workspace agispof/quicknlp:latest

 this will mount your current directory to /workspace and start a jupyter lab session in that directory